conduktor/conduktor-coding-challenge/frontend-developers/README.md

 <img src="https://user-images.githubusercontent.com/3936459/129449736-1f953556-30e9-44af-b753-fab8806fde69.png" width=500 />

-Don't try to reproduce it exactly, it's just to get you an idea!
+Don't try to reproduce it exactly, it's just to get you an idea of what is a list of topics!

 ## Handle the Login part using Auth0